Judge: Colorado Planned Parenthood shooter still incompetent

 It's not clear if that treatment has begun.

 The Colorado Springs Gazette reports that Dear will remain at the Colorado Mental Health Institute Pueblo.

 He's been in treatment there since he was deemed incompetent in May 2016.
 Routine hearings are held to review that status.

 The next review is May 21.

-He is charged with 179 counts, including murder and attempted murder, stemming from the Nov.
+Dear is charged with 179 counts, including murder and attempted murder, stemming from the Nov.
 27, 2015, shooting at the Colorado Springs clinic that also injured nine.